72 hours

 When there is no water

-- prepare for the situation by having containers in which you can collect water from distribution points
+- Prepare for the situation by having containers in which you can collect water from distribution points.

 - You can only flush the toilet once.
 After this you can use your water reserves to flush the toilet if you wish.
 If you do not have a large water supply, you can place a plastic shopping/rubbish bag in the toilet and relieve yourself in it.
 You can dump the bag with normal mixed waste.